6.1 |

 'discipline', of all meaning.)

-Altho knowledge is a form of true disciplinary thought, even
+Knowledge is a form of true disciplinary thought, and yet, true

-true disciplinary thought need not be knowledge -- it, too, may
+disciplinary thought need not be knowledge — it, too, might just

 Such a religion is a product or form of disciplinary thought

-religion in question people should not solely take false
+According to the religion in question its followers should not only take

-propositions as true, but also true ones (the only requirement
+false propositions as true but also true ones (the only requirement being

-being that the pronouncements appear in the chosen writings).
-It
+that the pronouncements appear in the chosen writings).

-follows that the system of disciplinary thought concerned does
+Clearly, the system of disciplinary thought concerned may state things

 Disciplinary thought may be said to reflect or constitute a